ehmicky/autoserver/docs/events.md

 A `serverId` UUID, unique to each server run, is automatically created and
 available:
   - in [`serverInfo.serverId`](#server-information) payload property
-  - as a response header named `X-Server-Id`
+  - as a response header named `X-Api-Engine-Server-Id`

 `serverName` is the system hostname, but can be overriden using the [`run` option](run.md#options) `serverName`.
 It is available:
   - in [`serverInfo.serverName`](#server-information) payload property
-  - as a response header named `X-Server-Name`
+  - as a response header named `X-Api-Engine-Server-Name`
   - in [console messages](#console)

 # Start information